-We'll also have live music, balloon rides***, food**, wagon rides, a quarter-scale tractor, equine equipment demo, and corn and straw bale mazes.
-Kids will love to try milking a cow and handling snakes.
+We'll also have live music, food**, wagon rides, a quarter-scale tractor, equine equipment demo, and corn and straw bale mazes.
+Kids will love to try milking a cow and getting a close-up view of snakes.

 Come see firsthand why MU South Farm is vital to the University's research, teaching, extension and economic development missions.

 South Farm: 1,452 acres of research, education and service to the citizens of Missouri

 South Farm supports the research, outreach and teaching missions of animal science, plant science, veterinary science, biology, botany and other disciplines.
 The farm is home to the Swine Research Complex, the Beef Research and Teaching Farm, the Turf Center, USDA Agricultural Research Service and the Horse Farm.
 The farm also supports research and demonstration projects in entomology, poultry and maize genetics.
 The Missouri Foundation Seed program uses South Farm to increase the sales of newly developed seed varieties to dealers.
 It provides hands-on teaching to more than 1,500 students annually.